Walking down Unter den Linden in Berlin is a must!

 It wasn’t until the fall of the Berlin Wall in 1989 and the reunification of Germany in 1990 that this historic boulevard was once again fully accessible without the restrictions of the Cold War era.

-Today, Unter den Linden is a symbol of Berlin’s reunification of the city centre and a testament to the city’s enduring spirit.
+Today, Unter den Linden is a symbol of Berlin’s reunification.

 1. Brandenburg Gate